 Due to the COVID-19 virus, all town buildings are closed to the public until further notice.
-Non-essential services have been suspended.
 Wetland filings will be accepted via a Drop Box outside the front door of the Department of Planning and Land Management building at 141 Keyes Road.
-Roll plans are not able to be accepted at this time and should be submitted via a flash drive or CD (please place drive or CD in an envelope with the address or project clearly noted).
-A flash drive or CD with a complete set of application materials should also be provided.
+Roll plans are not able to be placed in the Drop Box.
+Please call ahead to schedule a time for roll plan delivery.
+A flash drive or CD with a complete set of application materials is also required.
 Application materials smaller than 10MB may be emailed to NR@concordma.gov.

 Preserving Concord's wetlands, floodplains, and riverfronts is crucial to our unique natural environment, which, in turn, protects public interests such as flood control, stormwater damage protection, protection of drinking water supplies, and fisheries and wildlife habitats.
 View the Massachusetts Wetlands Protection Act and regulations and understand that no person may "remove, fill, dredge, or alter" and of the land surface, water, or vegetation in wetland resource areas without obtaining a permit from the local Conservation Commission, which in Concord, is the Natural Resources Commission.
 Concord also administers local Wetlands Bylaws and implements Wetlands Bylaw Regulations.